iancenry/react-hooks/README.md

 - Access current referenced element with `.current` and add `.` syntax to access all the properties an input element can have eg get an input's value with `.value` so `.current.value`

 ## useLayoutEffect

+- Similar to useEffect the difference is that useLayoutEffect is called in an earlier stage of the page rendering.
+- useEffect is called after everything is rendered into the page and shown to the user while useLayoutEffect is called before stuff is printed to the user.
+- Can be used in instances where you want to change the layout of the app before it prints out to the user.